-For 15 years, Alec has been solving problems in Latin America, at the United Nations, and elsewhere for Fortune 500 and other global businesses at Hills & Company.
+For 15 years at Hills & Company, Alec has been solving problems in Latin America, at the United Nations, and elsewhere for Fortune 500 and other global businesses.
 Prior to that, he led the full range of The Nature Conservancy’s (TNC) work abroad as Vice President and Executive Director for International Conservation.
-Alec managed initiatives in 27 countries in the Asia-Pacific and Latin America, as well as the Conservation Finance, Institutional Development, International Science, and Climate Change Programs.
+Alec managed initiatives in 27 countries in Asia-Pacific and the Americas, as well as the Conservation Finance, Institutional Development, International Science, and Climate Change Programs.

-Alec’s early foreign service posts included Santo Domingo and Madrid, followed by service in the Department of State as an intelligence analyst.
-He also served tours in Brasilia, and in Salvador da Bahia, Brazil.
+Alec’s early Foreign Service posts included Santo Domingo and Madrid, followed by service in the Department of State as an intelligence analyst.
+He also served tours in Brasilia and Salvador da Bahia, Brazil.
 Alec then returned to the State Department as Brazil desk officer, and then as Special Assistant for Legislative and Public Affairs in the Bureau of Economic and Business Affairs and, subsequently, as Director of the Office of Development Finance.
 He was decorated by the governments of Bolivia, Brazil, Colombia, El Salvador and Perú.
 Alec maintains close contacts with government and business leaders in Latin America, and speaks Spanish and Portuguese fluently.